espressomd/espresso/doc/sphinx/advanced_methods.rst

 the local fluid velocity (if the ``IMMERSED_BOUNDARY`` feature is turned on).

+The immersed boundary method consists of two components, which can be used independently:

+  * :ref:`Inertialess Lattice-Boltzmann tracers` implemented as virtual sites

+  * Interactions providing the elastic forces for the particles forming the surface.
+These are described below.

 To compute the elastic forces, three new bonded interactions are defined ibm\_triel, ibm\_tribend and ibm\_volCons.

 ibm_triel is used to compute elastic shear forces.
 To setup an interaction, use: